-Net cash used in operating activities was \$13.6 million and \$20.1 million for the years ended December 31, 2021 and 2020, respectively.
-The reduction in 2021 is primarily due to a decrease in our net loss from operations, and less cash being used for working capital components such as inventory and accounts payable.
+Net cash used in operating activities was \$16.6 million and \$13.6 million for the years ended December 31, 2022 and 2021, respectively.
+This increase is primarily due to the increase in our net loss from operations.

 Investing Activities